-Strategy 1 Details Reviews Strategy 1: Staff will receive relevant and meaning trainings on topics that are directly related to their jobs.
+Strategy 1 Details Re views Strategy 1: Staff will receive relevant and meaning trainings on topics that are directly related to their jobs.
 Formative Summative Strategy's Expected Result/Impact: We will seek input throughout the school year on areas the staff feeling need more training in.
 We will solicit this input from surveys, department and grade level meetings, staff meetings, and committee meetings.
 We will then utilize district resources to find appropriate training, book studies, etc that address the topics of concern.
-Staff Responsible for Monitoring: Administrators , department and grade level chairs.
-TEA Priorities: Recruit, support, retain teachers and principals Nov Feb May - ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction Dur Strategy 2 Details iews 1 Strategy 2: We will look for topics for professional learning/training for the staff based on walkthrough data, discipline data, and LEAD goals that will be addressed each time we must throughout the year for commun professional learning.
-Formative Summative data, and LEAD goals that will be addressed each time we meet throughout the year for campus professional learning.
+Nov Feb May Staff Responsible for Monitoring: Administrators, department and grade level chairs.
+TEA Priorities: Recruit, support, retain teachers and principals - ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction Strategy 2 Details Reviews Formative Nov Feb May Strategy 2: We will look for topics for professional learning/training for the staff based on walkthrough data, discipline Formative Summative data, and LEAD goals that will be addressed each time we meet throughout the year for campus professional learning.
 Strategy's Expected Result/Impact: By utilizing campus data to identify training/learning opportunities, our staff will feel more confident and prepared to achieve both campus and their professional goals.
-Staff Responsible for Monitoring: Administration and department heads TEA Priorities: Recruit, support, retain teachers and principals ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction Nov Feb May No Progress Accomplished Continue/Modify X Discon tinue
+Staff Responsible for Monitoring: Administration and department heads TEA Priorities: Recruit, support, retain teachers and principals - ESF Levers: Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Nov Feb May Lever 5: Effective Instruction No Progress Accomplished Continue/Modify X Discor ntinue